MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics-xyz.md

 :::image type="content" source="../assets/images/bots/bot-event-activity-flowchart.png" alt-text="Diagram that shows the flow of the event flow from activity handlers to bot logic." lightbox="../assets/images/bots/bot-event-activity-flowchart.png":::

-To create a event-driven conversations, you need to define the [handlers](#events-with-activity-handlers) that the bot will use when the event is occured.
+To create a event-driven conversations, you need to define the handlers that the bot will use when the event is occured.
 You can also add invoke activity to the handler logic.
-An [invoke activity](#invoke-activity) is a way of updating the bot to run another activity as part of the current conversation.
+An invoke activity is a way of updating the bot to run another activity as part of the current conversation.
 This can help the bot to modularize its logic and reuse existing activities for different events.

+In this article, you’ll get to know about different events and the activity handlers associated with those events.
+If you would like to know about invoke activities, select invoke activities at the start of this article.

 ::: zone pivot="conversation-event"

 ## Events with activity handlers

+In this article, you’ll get to know about different events and the activity handlers associated with those events.
+If you would like to know about invoke activities, select invoke activities at the start of this article.

 Each activity type, or subtype, signifies a unique conversational event.
 Internally, the bot's turn handler, which is responsible for managing the flow of conversation, triggers the specific activity handler based on the received activity type.